dougbinks/enkiTS/README.md

 ## To Do

 * Documentation.
-* C style header API for those who want to use C or other languages.
 * Add a profile header for support of various profiling libraries such as [ITT](https://software.intel.com/en-us/articles/intel-itt-api-open-source), [Remotery](https://github.com/dougbinks/Remotery), [InsightProfile](https://github.com/kayru/insightprofiler), [MicroProfile](https://bitbucket.org/jonasmeyer/microprofile) and potentially [Telemetry](http://www.radgametools.com/telemetry.htm).
 * Lambda support where compiler supports them.
 * Potential C++ 11 conversion (if performance the same)?